Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Main Results

-$P_0$--a.s. \end{theorem} Significantly, this is the first result that establishes rates of convergence for Generalised Variational Inference posterior measures.
+Significantly, this is the first result that establishes rates of convergence for Generalised Variational Inference posterior measures.
 Here we allow for sequences $\varepsilon_n$ that converge just slower than $n^{-1}$ which should be compared to the result of \cite{shalizi2009} who finds the same rates for Bayesian posteriors with highly correlated data using Kullback--Leibler neighbourhoods.
 In \cite{ghosal2007} the authors finds rates of order $n^{-1/2}$ for the Bayesian posterior using stronger definitions of $N_{\varepsilon_n}$ through the Hellinger metric.

-Moreover, since this result builds on \cref{thm:set} it follows that \cref{prop:support} applies and that the above theorem is independent of the choice of prior $\Pi\in\mathcal{G}$.
-This implies that we do not require $\Pi(N_{\varepsilon_n})>0$ for any $n\in\mathbb{N}$, and the GVI posterior may hence concentrate on hypotheses that minimise the converged loss, $L$, rather than being restricted to the support of the prior which may be misspecified.
+Moreover, given that \cref{asp:bdd} applies, we find that the above theorems are independent of the choice of prior $\Pi\in\mathcal{G}$.
+This implies that we do not require $\Pi(N_{\varepsilon_n})>0$ for any $n\in\mathbb{N}$, given $\mathcal{G}=\PTheta$, and the GVI posterior may hence concentrate on hypotheses that minimise the converged loss, $L$, rather than being restricted to the support of the prior which may be misspecified.